Our goal is to share information and products that are truly helpful to renters.

 What landlords want in a renter

 Landlords typically check potential renters for a number of things such as a good credit score and steady income, but there’s much more to being a great tenant than that.
 Landlords prefer tenants that are dependable, are willing to maintain the property as if it is their own, treat fellow tenants with respect and are honest and transparent with the landlord at all times.

-14 Ways to become a better renter
+14 Ways to become a good tenant

-1. Pay your rent on time
+1. Being a good tenant means paying your rent on time

 This one may seem obvious, but consistently paying your rent on time is the single biggest thing you can do to prove that you’re a great tenant.
 Just like you have bills every month, your landlord does, too.
 You have rent and they typically have a mortgage to pay.

 2. Treat the property like your own

-Landlords typically take a security deposit to cover some of these issues, but remember you can get that money back if you treat the property right and prevent any excessive damage from occurring during your occupancy.
+Landlords typically take a security deposit to cover some of these issues.
+But remember you can get that money back if you treat the property right and prevent any excessive damage from occurring during your occupancy.

 3. Keep your apartment clean

 The best renters will not only treat the property as their own and avoid damage, but they’ll also keep it clean and sanitary as best they can.

 4. Communicate immediately if a maintenance issue comes up or something is damaged

 If an issue does pop up, like a burst pipe or a faulty appliance, let the landlord know immediately.
-This is best for the landlord and for you, as the issue can be fixed right away.
+This is best for your property manager and for you, so the issue can be fixed right away.

 Landlords need to have confidence that you’ll be able to pay rent on a regular basis.
 They have bills due every month, too, and they depend on your rent payments to keep everything running smoothly.

 6. Don’t be high-maintenance or hassle the landlord about tiny problems

-Major maintenance issues typically fall on the landlord and you should tell them about such matters right away.
+Major maintenance issues typically fall on property managers and you should tell them about such matters right away.
 But this doesn’t mean you should hassle them constantly about every little thing that comes up.